legendPerceptor/simpleQRcode/readme.md

 # Simple QR Code generation with a logo

 There are many open-source packages that support QR code generation, but people still pay for a subscription to add a logo.
 This tiny project helps people to get a simple QR code with a logo for free in no time.
-It is based on Node.js and express framework, but we only used the most basic functionalities.
+It is based on Node.js and express framework, but we only use the most basic functionalities.
 Take a look at this open-source project [qrcodejs](https://github.com/davidshimjs/qrcodejs) to customize the qrcode yourself.

 ## Get Started